camfindlay/silverstripe-framework/docs/en/05_Contributing/02_Request_for_comment.md

 ### Template
 The following heading can act as a template to starting your RFC.
  * **Introduction** - include a reference #, title, author
+ * **Metadata** - standardised header containing at least the Author(s), Status and Version fields.
+ * **Purpose and outcome** - the purpose of this document, and the expected outcome.
  * **Motivation** - why this is a good idea
  * **Proposal** - how you propose to implement the idea after community discussion
  * **Alternatives** - what other approaches were considered during the community discussion phase and why they were not chosen
  * **Impact** - How will this change potentially impact on SilverStripe core?
 The good and the bad.

 ###Submitting
 Once complete submit the RFC as a GitHub issue, in markdown format and include the ID number of the RFC based on the current list of existing proposals.
 The GitHub Issue will be closed once a pull request containing the feature gets merged.
+Add your RFC to the Archive in this documentation to keep track of the submission IDs and history.

 ## What next?
 The RFC will be raised and discussed by the core committers in the monthly Google Hangout sessions, a vote for accepting the RFC will be taken requiring a majority vote (with at least a quorum of more than half of the core committers present).